by John Ellis

 Christianity isn’t a religion of human power; it’s a religion that calls its adherents to deny themselves, take up their cross, and desire the salvation of souls through prayer and the preaching of the Gospel of Jesus Christ, even if that means the loss of prestige, wealth, and comfort – and it frequently means the loss of those things.

-The day after the election, I told my pastor that one of the things that I had been looking forward to with the presumed Hillary victory was the coming delineation of those for whom the seed of the gospel has produced the fruit of faith from those for whom the seed of the gospel is being choked out, carried off by Satan’s scavengers, or has otherwise failed to take root and produce the fruit of faith in Jesus.
+The day after the election, I told my senior pastor that one of the things that I had been looking forward to with the presumed Hillary victory was the coming delineation of those for whom the seed of the gospel has produced the fruit of faith from those for whom the seed of the gospel is being choked out, carried off by Satan’s scavengers, or has otherwise failed to take root and produce the fruit of faith in Jesus.
 Leading up to November 8, all indicators pointed to the reality that conservative Christians would be further marginalized; that the distinct and exclusive soteriological claims of Biblical Christianity, the belief in the inerrancy of the Bible, and the adherence to God’s parameters for sexuality, to name three important Christian distinctions, would cause followers of Jesus to be further pushed out of the public square.
 While not longing for persecution, the thought of that eventuality caused me to praise God for the means that He would use to make His children clearly known to an unbelieving world.
 I believed that a Hillary Clinton victory would signal the death nail for cultural Christianity in America.
 Except Donald Trump won.

 Over the last month, as I’ve watched professing Christian after professing Christian out themselves as being far more concerned about their earthly nation than their purported heavenly nation, I’ve begun to conclude that my predictions about a Hillary win are going to hold true under President Trump.
 The number of memes and social media posts being shared by professing Christians that have the explicit agenda to divide and create strife is shameful.
 And the marriage of evangelicalism with Donald Trump is appalling.